DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 });
 ```

-It is a bit less to write out, and also looks cleaner, but shouldn't be necessary if you follow along with the [command handler](/command-handling/) part of the guide.
+The code is shorter and looks cleaner, but it shouldn't be necessary if you follow along with the [command handler](/command-handling/) part of the guide.

 You can also rename variables when destructuring, if necessary.
-A good example of when you'd need to do so is when you're extracting a property with a name that's already being used, or conflicts with a reserved keyword.
+A good example is when you're extracting a property with a name already being used or conflicts with a reserved keyword.
 The syntax is as follows:

 ```js
 // `default` is a reserved keyword